-NetWare Command Purpose or Subcommand Linux Command Counterpart Alternatives and Notes CONSOLESAVE Save the System Console screen buffer to the default file console [n] . txt in the default path, or to the path specified with the loggerpath command.
+NetWare Command Purpose or Subcommand Linux Command Counterpart Alternatives and Notes CONSOLESAVE Save the System Console screen buffer to the default file console [n].txt in the default path, or to the path specified with the loggerpath command.
 Closely related commands are: script: makes a typescript of the terminal session. tee: reads from standard input and writes to standard output screen: a screen manager with VT100/ANSI terminal emulation.
-For more information, see the respective man pages.
-CPUCHECK Display processor information. cat /proc/ cpuinfo For more information, see the cat and cpuinfo man pages.
+For more information, see the respective man pages. СРИСНЕСК Display processor information. cat /proc/ cpuinfo For more information, see the cat and cpuinfo man pages.
 CSET View or set SET parameters by category.
-See "SET" on page 40.
+See "SET" on page 39.
 CX View or change the eDirectory context.
 Use iManager to view the tree.
 DELETE SECONDARY IPADDRESS Delete a secondary IP address. ip addr del For more information, see the ip man page.
-DHCPSRVR Manage the Novell DHCP server. dhcpd For more information, see "Administering and Managing DHCP" in the OES 2015 SP1 Beta: Novell DNS/DHCP Services for Linux Administration Guide.
+DHCPSRVR Manage the Novell DHCP server. dhcpd For more information, see "Administering and Managing DHCP" in the OES 11 SP3: Novell DNS/ DHCP Services for Linux Administration Guide.

 NetWare Command Purpose or Subcommand Linux Command Counterpart Alternatives and Notes DISABLE LOGIN Prevent users from logging in. ncpcon disable login You can disable login for NCP file service access using the nepcon disable login command.
-The ncpcon utility is installed with the NCP Server RPMs and is documented in "NCP Server Console (NCPCON) Utility " in the OES 2015 SP1 Beta: NCP Server for Linux Administration Guide. general login function for defined (eDirectory) use users, this is commonly changing the login shel IMPORTANT: You can't disable the general login function for externally defined (eDirectory) users.
+NCP Server RI documented in (NCPCON) Util SP3: NCP Ser Administration IMPORTANT: general login for defined (eDirect users, this is conchanging the loging that the etc/passwd to a switch to single accomplish this eDirectory and shut down, which desirable in monchants of the etc. The ncpcon utility is installed with the NCP Server RPMs and is documented in "NCP Server Console (NCPCON) Utility " in the OES 11 SP3: NCP Server for Linux Administration Guide.
+IMPORTANT: You can't disable the general login function for externally defined (eDirectory) users.
 For local users, this is commonly done by changing the login shell indicated in / etc/passwd to /bin/false.
 Some Linux administrators habitually switch to single-user mode (init 1) to accomplish this.
 This causes eDirectory and other OES services to shut down, which is probably not desirable in most cases, and is certainly not equivalent to DISABLE LOGIN on NetWare, which allows services to continue to run even though logging in is disabled.
 DISABLE TTS Manually disable the NetWare Transaction TTS is not available for NSS volumes on OES.
 Tracking System (TTS).
 Primarily used only by application developers for testing purposes.
 Journaled Linux file systems, such as Ext3, are capable of providing similar functionality.
 For example, the Journal mode of Ext3 journaling provides a service similar to TTS.
 For a brief summary of which file systems support journaling, see "Converting an Ext2 File System into Ext3" in the SLES 11 SP4: Storage Administration Guide.
 For more information, search the Web for the file systems you are using.